What is most important to know about Hungary?

 What activities and programs are organized for CEU students during the academic year?

-The Student Leadership and Service Office, the Residence Center, the Center for Arts and Culture, etc. organize a wide range of extra curricular programs: dance classes, choir, film clubs, student newspaper, chess club, student exhibitions and presentations (photos, artistic work, own poetry, etc.).
+The Community Engagement Office, the Residence Center, the Center for Arts and Culture, etc. organize a wide range of extra curricular programs: dance classes, choir, film clubs, student newspaper, chess club, student exhibitions and presentations (photos, artistic work, own poetry, etc.).
 Many other social and cultural events are organized by the Student Union and directly by students.

 Culture shock and Hungarian Culture